ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 ![preview](https://johnrausch.com/PuzzlingWorld/images/fig093.gif)
 <br/><br/>
-The Puzzling World of Polyhedral Dissections illustration.
+Illustration from the book "The Puzzling World of Polyhedral Dissections".
 A 90° rotation arrangement visible around the "craters" of the puzzle.

 ## The Puzzling World of Polyhedral Dissections